Chinese Coins with Flower

 also very evident on the

-reverse side of
+reverse side of the coin.

 This Ming Dynasty coin is